sierramanship/Test-Run/README.md

 # Test-Run
 In class test run of GitHub.

 This is a markdown document.
-As a 'README.md' file.
+As a `README.md` file.
 It is the first thing visitors in the repository see.

-You cannot code from here, but you can WRITE code here:
+You cannot code from here, since it is not `R`.
+But you can WRITE code here:

 ```
 library(tidyverse)